Retire by stateFigures verified May 31, 2026

 Cost of living and winter expenses

-Colorado's cost of living runs above the national average, and unexpected first-year costs like winter weather and home adaptations can push budgets 5 to 20 percent higher than planned.
-Property prices in popular areas add pressure.
+Colorado's cost of living runs above the national average.
+Surprise first-year costs, like winter weather and home changes, can push a budget 5 to 20 percent higher than planned.
+Home prices in popular areas add more pressure.

 SoFi